Armin Meiwes: Murder of Bernd Brandes

 On 9 March 2001, at 10:40, Meiwes and Brandes met at Kassel-Wilhelmshöhe station.
-Meiwes initially planned to live together and get to know each other for a few days, but Brandes insisted the "slaughter" should take place that day.
+Meiwes had initially planned to live with Brandes for a few days so they could get to know each other, but Brandes insisted the "slaughter" should take place that day.
 They drove to Meiwes' house in Wüstefeld, where they cuddled and made out on a mattress for several hours.
 They set up video equipment to film the mutilation of Brandes.
 Meiwes had prepared six knives, a hatchet and a meat grinder for the act.
 Additionally, Meiwes had downloaded and translated a step-by-step guide for the butchering of a human male.

 As per the latter's original wish, Meiwes first attempted to bite off Brandes' penis, but failed.
 Meiwes asked to use a knife instead and had Brandes drink a 180 ml bottle of alcoholic Vicks MediNait cough syrup to induce slowed breathing and extreme tiredness to ease the process.
 Brandes first decided to cancel, believing his partner was "too benign" to hurt him, but Brandes changed his mind after buying a return ticket at the station.
 On the way back, Meiwes stopped by a pharmacy and bought a 20-pack of Vivinox sleeping pills and another bottle of cough syrup, which Brandes consumed at least halfway each.
 At the house, Brandes claimed that the intended effects were not kicking in, but that he was instead having mild hallucinations of moving animal shapes.
 Brandes drank some schnapps to calm himself and was later determined to have had a blood alcohol content of 1,4‰.
 At around 18:30, Meiwes made his first attempt at castrating Brandes.
 Because he had difficulty cutting into the flesh, Meiwes then used a sharper blade to cut off Brandes' penis.
 Brandes cried out in pain, but was dismayed that the sensation was not as intense as hoped.
 After Meiwes bandaged the wound, the pair attempted to consume Brandes' penis together.
 Brandes apparently tried to eat some of his own penis raw but could not, because it was too tough and, as he put it, "chewy".
 Meiwes then fried the penis in a pan with salt, pepper, wine, and garlic; he then fried it with some of Brandes' fat, but by then it was too burnt to be consumed by either man.
-He then chopped the penis up into chunks and fed it to his dog.
 According to court officials who saw the video (which has not been made public), Brandes may already have been too weakened from blood loss to eat any of his own penis.
 Disappointed by this outcome, Brandes told Meiwes, "If I hold out until morning, we can still have my balls for breakfast.
 You get one, I get one".